maxrousseau/pfla/README.md

 ![example](paper/collage.png)

 Advances in artificial intelligence have enhanced the usability of these technologies in a clinical setting.
-This python package makes use of the Detection Outline Analysis (DOA) methodology for facial analysis in dentistry.
-This package uses Haar cascades for face detection, a trained 68-facial-landmark model and statistical shape analysis.
-The software uses an R script to conduct statistical shape analysis through a generalized Procrustes analysis (GPA), principal component analysis (PCA) and non-parametric Goodall test, which compares mean shapes of each group for significance.
+This python package introduces the use of a Detection Outline Analysis (DOA) methodology for facial analysis in dentistry.
+This package uses [Haar cascades](https://github.com/opencv/opencv/tree/master/data/haarcascades) for face detection, a trained
+68-facial-landmark model and statistical shape analysis [(300 Faces In-The-Wild)](https://ibug.doc.ic.ac.uk/resources/300-W/).
+The software uses an R script to conduct statistical [shape](https://cran.r-project.org/web/packages/shape/index.html<Paste>) analysis through a generalized Procrustes analysis (GPA), principal component analysis (PCA) and non-parametric Goodall test, which compares mean shapes of each group for significance.
 The script also computes mean Euclidean